 Q. How is seeing you any different from someone else?

 A. Many people offer nutrition advice with as little as three months’ training.
 I completed a double degree in Nutrition and Dietetics over four years at university.
-The final year of study is dedicated to clinical placement where we hone in our skills in medical nutrition therapy.
+The final year of study is dedicated to clinical placement where we hone in on clinical skills in medical nutrition therapy.
 Dietitians are the only nutrition professionals recognised by Medicare and the Australian Government.
-To maintain my registration and be abreast of nutrition research, I participate in continued professional development.
+To maintain my registration as a Dietitian and be abreast of nutrition research, I participate in continued professional development.

 Q. Will I need a referral to see you?

 A. No. If you are a private client you don’t need a referral.
 However if you have a specific health condition it is helpful to have a referral with relevant clinical history.
 Also, if you have a Medicare chronic disease care plan and wish to claim a rebate, then yes, you will need an allied health referral.